 Does it make me sound endearing to admit how much I love my birthday?
 I mean, it’s mostly food related.
+But I remember when I was a kid and used to have my birthday party at Jumper’s Jungle Family Fun Center.
 (Does that help me not sound like a five-year-old diva?)

 The Year of 32 (as it will be known) was a big growing year for me.
 When you get to be a certain age, young things, you don’t grow in height anymore but you do grow in other ways (some years, not so much.
 What up, 25?!)
 This year for me was the year that I calmly looked myself in the mirror, smiled and said, “Welp, this is as good as it’s gonna get.”
 And actually meant it.
 Food and I, despite our many bumps, are finally at peace.

 On every day except my friggin’ birthday.
 Because BIRTHDAY.

 Birthday means pasta, a giant bowl of it.
 And a cream sauce.
 And pancetta.
 And bread.
 And garlic bread.
 And wine.
 And brownies, two kinds (one of them gluten-free!
 Do I have good friends or what?).
 And a magical coconut cupcake with a candle in it.
 And peanut butter and Nutella, by the spoon.
 And then in cookie form.
 Because we can do this, we have the technology.
 BECAUSE BIRTHDAY.

 1/4 Cup of creamy peanut butter (recommended: Skippy or Jif)